 Operators allow advanced users to override any part of an Arnold scene and modify the Arnold universe at render time.
 Probably one of the most common use cases is to override parameters (e.g. shaders) inside a procedural (e.g. ASS or Alembic).
 To achieve this you must know the Arnold node and parameter names defined inside the procedural.

 Operator nodes perform per-object (node) parameter assignments and overrides, including late-bindings and deferred overrides on procedurally generated nodes.
 Operators can also create nodes (MaterialX) and carry out general scene inspection and modifications.

 Operators can be chained together in an operator graph which is evaluated from a given target operator.
-Multiple disconnected operator graphs can exist in the scene, where only the graph connected to the target operator will be evaluated for rendering.
+Multiple disconnected operator graphs can exist in the scene, where only the graph connected to the target operator and operator graphs connected to procedural nodes will be evaluated for rendering.

 Kick can be used to query possible target node parameter names of a set_parameter node.
 For example: